-But remember that the default behavior of critical people is to criticize, not to praise.
-So if you talk to them about something in hopes that they will encourage and praise you, stop doing it.
+But if a person often criticizes what you say, then he/she is likely going to still do that — at least until he/she decides to change his/her behavior.
+So if you talk to them in the hopes that they will encourage and praise you, stop.
 You have seen their critical behavior before, so it shouldn’t surprise you if they continue to criticize what you say.
-Albert Einstein would tell you that doing the same thing over and over again and expecting different results is the definition of insanity, and he’s right.
-If you still insist on putting yourself in the same situation, then you really have no one to blame but yourself!
+Albert Einstein once said that doing the same thing over and over again and expecting different results is the definition of insanity, and he’s right.
+If you want a different outcome, then change how you act.
+Stop putting yourself in the same situation, and stop subjecting yourself to their criticism by simply not talking about the things that you’re sensitive about to them — for the time being anyway, until you are ok with their criticism.

 6. Disengage / Ignore

-Here’s an insightful story I’ve heard several times before, but never grow tired of:
+Here’s an insightful story I’ve heard before, but never get tired of:

 Buddha was unmoved, he simply turned to the man and said, “May I ask you a question?”